espressif/idf-extra-components/usb/esp_tinyusb/README.md

 It contains:
 * Configuration of USB device and string descriptors
 * USB Serial Device (CDC-ACM) with optional Virtual File System support
-* Input and output streams through USB Serial Device
+* Input and output streams through USB Serial Device.
+This feature is available only when Virtual File System support is enabled.
 * Other USB classes (MIDI, MSC, HID…) support directly via TinyUSB
 * VBUS monitoring for self-powered devices
 * SPI Flash or sd-card access via MSC USB device Class.